orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 A photon is emitted whenever the internal creation/annihilation topology of a charged particle is forced to change in time.

+Expansion ; cloud at the edge.assumption of cant process time on infinite space.

 ---